shikokuchuo/mirai/README.md

 #> [1] 8
 ```

-The active queue consumes additional resources, however ensures optimal
+The active queue consumes additional resources, however ensures load
-allocation of tasks to daemons such that they are run as soon as
-resources become available.
+balancing and optimal scheduling of tasks to nodes.

 ``` r
 daemons(0)